Soccer-Italy administrator caught up in racism row

 Questioned by reporters about the comments afterwards, Tavecchio claimed that he could not remember what he had said in his own speech.

-"I can't remember if I said the word "banana" but I was referring to the CV and professionalism required by English football for players who come from Africa or other countries." he said
+"I can't remember if I said the word 'banana' but I was referring to the CV and professionalism required by English football for players who come from Africa or other countries." he explained.

 "If anyone has interpreted my speech as offensive, I offer my apologies."

 The battle for control of Italian soccer's governing body comes after the resignation of former president Giancarlo Abete, who stepped down immediately after Italy's embarrassing early exit from the World Cup.
-(Reporting by Terry Daley, editing by Tony Goodson)
+(Editing by John O'Brien)

 March 20 Iraq may ask United States-born striker Justin Meram to rethink his decision not to join up with the squad for their World Cup qualifier against Saudi Arabia next week.